 RISD’s journey in diversity began through the visionary women who founded it in 1877.
 Since then, diversity has been a constant reality of the RISD experience.
 Eliza Greene Metcalf Radeke led the college as its first female president from 1917 to 1931.
 Award winning architect, Frances Henley was RISD’s first female graduate from the Architecture program in the class of ’97 (1897!).
 Of Narragansett & African heritage, alumna Nancy Elizabeth Prophet (class of 1918) was RISD’s first graduate of color.
-Prophet was an international sculptor credited for “giving visual expression to the Negro Spirit as well as the Negro form” from contemporaries such as W.E.B.
-DuBois, Augusta Savage, and Sargent Johnson.
+Prophet was an internationally known sculptor credited for “giving visual expression to the Negro Spirit as well as the Negro form” by contemporaries such as W.E.B.
+DuBois, Augusta Savage and Sargent Johnson.

 Each of us has a story to tell.
 The RISDiversity: Community Narratives Project gives students, faculty and staff the opportunity to inspire others through their stories.